bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 * **Fast**: App logic should run quickly, and when possible, in parallel
 * **Productive**: Changes should compile quickly ... waiting isn't fun

-That being said, Bevy is still in the very early stages.
-I consider it to be in the "prototyping" phase: features are missing, APIs will change, and documentation is sparse.
-I don't yet recommend using Bevy in serious projects unless you are willing to deal with gaps and instability.

-Disclaimers aside, Bevy already has tons of great features:
+Bevy already has tons of great features:

 * **Cross Platform**: Windows, MacOS, and Linux (with planned support for mobile and web)
 * **Bevy ECS**: A custom tailored, delightfully simple Entity Component System with unrivaled usability and blisteringly-fast performance